 From the square, walk along Avenida Sol in a north-south direction, and you will arrive at the Coricancha complex, also known as the Santo Domingo Convent.
 It was the most important temple of the Inca Empire: the House of the Sun.
 All the walls were once covered with a thin slab of solid gold, while the entrances and niches present heavy golden statues.

-When the Spanish arrived in Cusco in 1533, they marveled at the gold covering the temple’s walls.
-Of course, they dismantled it, built the city’s cathedral with its stone, and built the current Monastery of Santo Domingo on its foundations.
+When the Spanish arrived in Cusco in 1533, they marveled at the gold covering the walls of the temple.
+Of course, they dismantled it, used its stone to build the city’s cathedral, and constructed the current Monastery of Santo Domingo on its foundations.
 Fortunately, today you will find that the foundations of the Incas have remained unchanged… In short, admiring its architecture is one of Cusco’s best free activities to offer its visitors.

 THE RAINBOW MOUNTAIN